 The first apportionment in September 2020 apportioned 25% of the total preliminary allocation.
 Subsequent apportionments allotted 25% of the allocation plus expenditures reported and minus amounts previously paid, up to the full amount of the allocation for ESSER I. The second apportionment was distributed in late December 2020.

 The federal requirements found in the CARES Act require that the ESSER I Fund and the GEER I Fund be subject to the Uniform Grants Guidance program management regulations Those regulations contain a requirement that capital expenditures greater than $5,000 have prior written approval.
-Please refer to the Federal Stimulus Funding web page Capital Expenditures section for more information and the pre-approval application.
+Please refer to the Capital Expenditures section of the Federal Stimulus Funding web page for more information and the pre-approval application.

 - ESSER Fund State Allocations Table